-We have filed with the SEC a registration statement on Form S-11, including exhibits and schedules filed with the registration statement of which this prospectus is a part, under the Securities Act, with respect to the shares of Common stock to be sold in this offering.
-This prospectus does not contain all of the information set forth in the registration statement and exhibits and schedules to the registration statement.
-For further information with respect to us and the shares of Common stock to be sold in this offering, reference is made to the registration statement, including the exhibits and schedules to the registration statement, including the exhibits and schedules to the registration statement, including the exhibits and schedules to the registration statement, including the exhibits and schedules to the registration statement, may be examined without charge at the public reference room of the SEC, 100 F Street, N.E., Room 1580, Washington, D.C.
+We have filed with the SEC a "shelf" registration statement on Form S-3, including exhibits and schedules filed with the registration statement of which this prospectus is a part, under the Securities Act, with respect to the securities that may be offered by this prospectus.
+This prospectus is part of that registration statement, but does not contain all of the information set forth in the registration statement.
+For further information with respect to us and the shares of Common stock to be sold in this offering, reference is made to the registration statement in accordance with the rules and regulations of the SEC.
+For more information with respect to us and the securities that may be offered by this prospectus, reference is made to the registration statement.
+Statements contained in this prospectus as to the contract or other document referred to in this prospectus are necessarily complete and, where that contract or other document has been filed as an exhibit to the registration statement, each statement in this prospectus is qualified in all respects by the exhibit to which the reference relates.

+The registration statement of which this prospectus forms a part, including the exhibits and schedules to the registration statement, may be examined without charge at the public reference room of the SEC, 100 F Street,

+N.E., Room 1580, Washington, D.C.
 20549.
 Information about the operation of the public reference room may be obtained by calling the SEC at 1-800-SEC-0300.
 Copies of all or a portion of the registration statement may be obtained from the public reference room of the SEC upon payment of prescribed fees.
 Our SEC filings, including our registration statement, are also available to you, free of charge, on the SEC's website at www.sec.gov.